A-Juli/RTEP/README.md

 Work had been started on the GUI but no significant progress had been made.
 ### Future Development
 When the lockdown ends development and assembly of hardware can be continued.
-This would main involve the assembly of more MPU6050 boards which is needed to demonstrate a select set of exercises.
+This would mainly involve the assembly of more MPU6050 boards which is needed to demonstrate a select set of exercises.

 ## Authors
 * richardajordan: Hardware and Software design